maliMirkec/starter-project/README.md

 npm i -S fontfaceobserver
 ```

+_If you don't want to use [fontfaceobserver], skip the last command._

 Starter Project should have installed source files, Gulp files, and configuration files.

 If you want to learn more about the project structure, jump to the [Structure section](#Structure).
 If you want to learn more about npm packages, jump to the [Packages section](#Packages).